 If running a simple Web Print installation on Windows, Web Print will need to be reconfigured on the new server.
 If the server is not a domain member, you will have to recreate the “webprint” user and reconfigure its access to Adobe Reader, the hotfolder and the PaperCut Web Print service.
 Review the Web Print Simple Mode setup instructions for further details.

 If running a sandbox Web Print installation, check the “webprint” user’s printer and hot folder shares from the sandbox, as the relevant paths may have changed.
 Review the Web Print Sandbox Mode setup instructions for further details.

 If running PaperCut MF, you may need to reconfigure your MFDs to connect to the new machine’s network address.

 Migrating a PaperCut Site Server

-Migrating a site server is a lot simpler than migrating a PaperCut primary server.
+Migrating a Site Server is a lot simpler than migrating a PaperCut primary Application Server.
 You donít need to backup and restore a database, nor do you need to copy across any configuration or license files.
-Itís best to just install a new site server and associate it with the primary server, before switching off your pre-existing site server.
-Once setup, the new site server will simply copy down all the information it needs from the primary server.
+Itís best to just install a new site server and associate it with the Application Server, before switching off your pre-existing Site Server.
+Once setup, the new Site Server will simply copy down all the information it needs from the primary Application Server.

-This will typically be any of the siteís release stations and secondary servers, which can be reconfigured using the same methods as described above in this article for connecting those components to a new primary server.
-Similarly, if youíre running PaperCut MF, you may need to reconfigure the siteís MFDs to point to the new site server’s network address.
+This will typically be any of the siteís Release Stations and Secondary Servers, which can be reconfigured using the same methods as described above in this article for connecting those components to a new primary Application Server.
+Similarly, if youíre running PaperCut MF, you may need to reconfigure the siteís MFDs to point to the new Site Server’s network address.

 If the server’s hostname has changed (or if the installed printer names have changed) then you may like to rename the existing printer entries in PaperCut so that the printing history and settings are maintained.
 See the article How to Rename a Printer for more details.